Magenta: Fuchsine and magenta dye (1859)

 The color magenta was the result of the industrial chemistry revolution of the mid-nineteenth century.
 It began with the invention of mauveine by William Perkin in 1856, the first synthetic aniline dye.
 The enormous commercial success of the dye and the new color it produced, mauve, inspired other chemists in Europe to develop new colors made from aniline dyes.
 In France, François-Emmanuel Verguin, the director of the chemical factory of Louis Rafard near Lyon, tried many different formulae before finally in late 1858 or early 1859, mixing aniline with carbon tetrachloride, producing a reddish-purple dye which he called "fuchsine", after the color of the flower of the fuchsia plant.

-He quit the Rafard factory and took his color to a firm of paint manufacturers, Francisque and Joseph Renard, who began to manufacture the dye in 1859.
+Verguin quit the Rafard factory and took his color to a firm of paint manufacturers, Francisque and Joseph Renard, who began to manufacture the dye in 1859.
 In the same year, two British chemists, Edward Chambers Nicholson and George Maule, working at the laboratory of the paint manufacturer George Simpson, located in Walworth, south of London, made another aniline dye with a similar red-purple color, which they began to manufacture in 1860 under the name "roseine".
 In 1860, they changed the name of the color to "magenta", in honor of the Battle of Magenta fought by the armies of France and Sardinia against Austrians at Magenta, Lombardy the year before, and the new color became a commercial success.

 Starting in 1935, the family of quinacridone dyes was developed.
 These have colors ranging from red to violet, so nowadays a quinacridone dye is often used for magenta.
 Various tones of magenta—light, bright, brilliant, vivid, rich, or deep—may be formulated by adding varying amounts of white to quinacridone artist's paints.
 Another dye used for magenta is Lithol Rubine BK.
 One of its uses is as a food coloring.

 Process magenta (pigment magenta; printer's magenta) (1890s)

 In color printing, the color called process magenta, pigment magenta, or printer's magenta is one of the three primary pigment colors which, along with yellow and cyan, constitute the three subtractive primary colors of pigment.
-(The secondary colors of pigment are blue, green, and red.)
+The secondary colors of pigment are blue, green, and red.
 As such, the hue magenta is the complement of green: magenta pigments absorb green light; thus magenta and green are opposite colors.
 The CMYK printing process was invented in the 1890s, when newspapers began to publish color comic strips.
 Process magenta is not an RGB color, and there is no fixed conversion from CMYK primaries to RGB.
 Different formulations are used for printer's ink, so there may be variations in the printed color that is pure magenta ink.